aprkh/aprkh_utils/README.md

 seqs = fetch_seqs(accession_list)
 ```

-Note that this utility is already implemented (with batching and delaying) in `aprkh_utils.seqio`.
+Note, again, that this utility is already implemented (with the batching and delaying functionality) in `aprkh_utils.seqio`.